Black nurse targeted with complaint after calling out alleged racism at watchdog

 She added: “These nurses, dedicated to their profession and patients, are disproportionately scrutinised and unfairly disciplined.
 The systemic racism inherent in the process has led to career stagnation, severe mental health issues, and an overwhelming sense of injustice.
 The far-reaching implications of this affect not just individual lives but the integrity of the healthcare system.”

-Equality for Black Nurses and a second campaign group NMC Watch are set to host a protest outside of the watchdog’s buildings next week.
+Equality 4 Black Nurses and a second campaign group NMC Watch are set to host a protest outside the watchdog’s buildings next week.

 The NMC did not respond to questions on the appropriateness of the panel chair’s referral, but said: “We met with Ms Bennett at the time, to explain that a referral had been received and that we would be closing it swiftly without any further action.